Sybrand/tileserv/README.md

 https://blog.crunchydata.com/blog/production-postgis-vector-tiles-caching

 ## Assumptions
-You have the oc command line installed and you're logged in.
+- You have the oc command line installed and you're logged in.
-You have docker installed localled.
+- You have docker installed locally.
+- You have a postgres database in your target openshift environment that can be accessed by pg_tileserv
 ## Instructions

 ```bash